 The AI-Generated Migration That Dropped the Wrong Index and Took Our API from 3ms to 45 Seconds

-This is the story of 3.5 hours of debugging, an 8-minute fix, and the lesson about what "redundant index" actually means when an AI is the one deciding.
+3.5 hours of debugging, an 8-minute fix, and a pretty uncomfortable conversation about what "redundant index" actually means when an AI is the one deciding.

-The first assumption: traffic spike.
-We checked.
-Monday morning traffic was actually lighter than usual — 3,100 RPM instead of the normal 4,200.
+First assumption: traffic spike.
+Monday morning traffic was actually lighter than usual, 3,100 RPM instead of the normal 4,200.
 The problem wasn't volume.
 Something was wrong with the query itself.

-- App-level regression: We reviewed every commit merged since Friday.
-No changes to the orders endpoint handler, no ORM changes, no connection pool config touched.
+App-level regression first.
+We reviewed every commit merged since Friday.
+No changes to the orders handler, no ORM changes, connection pool config untouched.
 Dead end.

-pg_stat_activity.
-147 active connections, all waiting.
-But that was a symptom, not the cause. - Autoscaling lag: Maybe ECS hadn't scaled fast enough for Monday morning traffic.
-We manually bumped the task count from 6 to 12.
+Then autoscaling lag.
+Maybe ECS hadn't scaled fast enough for Monday morning traffic.
+We manually bumped task count from 6 to 12.
 Latency stayed at 45 seconds.
 Traffic hadn't caused this.

-At 10:02 AM — nearly an hour in — we finally looked at the database itself.
+At 10:02 AM, nearly an hour in, we finally looked at the database itself.
+Which is the part I'm still a little annoyed about, because that should have been the first place.

 pg_stat_statements told the story in under 30 seconds.
 One query was